code-423n4/2024-06-badger/README.md

 | TechOps multisig                          | Can rescue tokens             |

-## Describe any novel or unique curve logic or mathematical models implemented in the contracts:
+## Any novel or unique curve logic or mathematical models implemented in the contracts:

 N/A